Ace68/WeAreDevelopers-2023/Talk/Talk.md

 # Modular Monolithic
 ***Gall's Law***
 A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true:
 A complex system designed from scratch never works and cannot be made to work.
 You have to stat over, beginning with a working simple system.
-So let me introduce to you a simple, but not easy, scenario on which we will try some experiments today.
+So, after hearing this theorem, are you still confident about starting a new project directly with microservices?

 # References
 System design is inherently about boundaries (what's in, what's out, what spans, what move between), and about tradeoffs.